deltaprojects/action-ci-cd/README.md

 **kube-config secret**
 Then run `kubectl config view --minify -o yaml --raw | base64` to export.
 Put this into a secret named KUBE_CONFIG in GitHub.

+### Tilt

+[workflows/tilt.yaml](workflows/tilt.yaml) workflow executes composite action defined in [workflows/tilt/action.yml](workflows/tilt/action.yml).
+It install Tilt and dependencies, authenticate against k8s and docker hub (using auth workflow) and finally executes Tilt.

+In short running Tilt in a Github Actions CI/CD pipeline.

+This workflow depends on the [Auth workflow](#auth).
+So make sure you have the secrets needed by that workflow.

 ## Setting up GitHub File Sync for the first time